Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ## The Species homepage

-The Species homepage contains more information about the genes, variants and assembly of a genome, along with the controls to manage a list of species genomes.
+The Species homepage contains more information about the genes, variants of species genome, details about the genome assembly and the controls to manage a list of species genomes.

 You can navigate to a Species homepage by clicking on the individual species' name.